katyem/website/content/authors/Derrick_McDonald/_index.md

 bio: Research interests include the use of AI in selection.

 interests:
-- Automated Item Generation
+- AIG
-- Employee Selection
+- Employee Surveys
 - Personality

 education: